Change server authentication mode

 This article describes how to change the server authentication mode in SQL Server by using SQL Server Management Studio or Transact-SQL.
 During installation, SQL Server Database Engine is set to either Windows Authentication mode or SQL Server and Windows Authentication mode.
 After installation, you can change the authentication mode at any time.

-login is disabled and a password is assigned by setup.
-If you later change authentication mode to SQL Server and Windows Authentication mode, the sa
+If Windows Authentication mode is selected during installation, the sa login is disabled and a password is assigned by setup.
+If you later change authentication mode to SQL Server and Windows Authentication mode, the sa login remains disabled.
+To use the sa login, use the ALTER LOGIN statement to enable the sa login and assign a new password.
+The sa login can only connect to the server by using SQL Server Authentication.

-account is a well known SQL Server account and it is often targeted by malicious users.
-Don't enable the sa
+The sa account is a well known SQL Server account and it is often targeted by malicious users.
+Don't enable the sa account unless your application requires it.
+It's important that you use a strong password for the sa login.

 In SQL Server Management Studio (SSMS) Object Explorer, right-click the server, and then select Properties.